How to seek funding

 To learn more about these endorsements, see Setting up a charity.

-Make a shortlist of organisations that may be able to fund your project.
+Make a shortlist of organisations that may be able to fund your project matching your organisation’s purpose with the relevant foundations giving focus area(s).

 Other useful resources

-- Australian Sports Foundation has a not-for-profit sports fundraising platform.
-It offers tax-deductible donations for charitable giving to sport teams, clubs and organisations.
+• Australian Sports Foundation has a not-for-profit sports fundraising platform.
+It offers the ability to receive tax-deductible donations for charitable giving to sporting individuals, teams, clubs and organisations.
 Visit Australian Sports Foundation.

 Seeking funding from other sources